iofjuupasli/SeXHR/README.md

 This utility is a fork of [Francois Laubscher's](http://djfranzwa.co.za/) nifty [Webservice.js](https://github.com/djfranzwa/Webservice.js), a simple XMLHttpRequest wrapper that eases interactions with all kinds of HTTP services.

-SeXHR is a (ninety percent, according to Git) rewritten version of Webservice.js that supports custom HTTP methods, custom HTTP headers, HTTP authentication, automatic JSON response parsing and request timeout.
+SeXHR is a (ninety percent, according to Git) rewritten version of Webservice.js that supports custom HTTP methods and headers, HTTP authentication, automatic JSON response parsing and request timeout.
 It was optimised with the [Closure Compiler](https://developers.google.com/closure/compiler/) and is *855 bytes* gzipped or *2.28KB* uncompressed.

+#####Browser Support

+It should be noted that I haven't spent any time analysing which browsers this library supports.
+Lazy, I know, but I developed SeXHR with the future in mind.
+So, if your target browser doesn't support XMLHttpRequest's `addEventListener` interface, then it's likely this won't work.

 Usage example: